 D.A.R.E.'s primary mission is to provide children with the information and skills they need to live drug and violence-free lives.
 It establishes a positive relationship between students and law enforcement, teachers, and parents.
-The program is comprised of 10 lessons which teaches students to recognize and resist the many direct and subtle pressures that influence them to experiment with drugs, and instead, allow them to focus on their strengths and potential.
+The program is comprised of lessons which teach students to recognize and resist the many direct and subtle pressures that influence them to experiment with drugs, and instead, allow them to focus on their strengths and potential.
 The program achieves this by using decision-making skills to avoid negative consequences.

 DARE is more than just a drug awareness program.
 DARE is a life skills program which promotes good decision making.
 Teaching students to: